DTIS - Research units

 Identification, flight dynamics and control (IDCO)

-The skills of the unit's members cover all disciplines of automatic control that are useful to these activities: modeling for control and identification; identification of non-linear dynamic systems; state and parameters estimation; control design (robust, adaptive and non-linear control); analysis and validation of control laws; diagnostic and reconfiguration for flight safety.
+The skills of the unit's members cover all disciplines of automatic control that are relevant to these activities: modeling for control and identification; identification of non-linear dynamic systems; state and parameters estimation; control design (robust, adaptive and non-linear control); analysis and validation of control laws; machine learning control; diagnostic and control allocation for flight safety.

-The unit also has multidisciplinary skills in particular, a solid know-how of flight dynamics, regularly solicited for expert assessment of handling qualities and flight control systems in new aircraft concept projects.
+The unit also has multidisciplinary skills in particular, a solid know-how of flight dynamics, which is regularly solicited for expert assessment of handling qualities and flight control systems in new aircraft concept projects.

 Development of guidance-control laws of the EOLE demonstrator, validation on simulator and flight tests